bokunimowakaru/m5camera/README.md

-# IoT M5Camera for Arduino IDE
+# IoT M5Camera with FTP Client for Arduino IDE

 ## CameraWebServer forked by bokunimo.net